 The early signs of testicular cancer can be quite subtle.
 If you have regularly been checking your testicles, you will be familiar with their usual consistency.
 If you notice a change in the texture, you should consult a doctor.
 A tumor may sometimes feel like a pea-shaped lump, but be on the look out for any change or hardening of the tissue.
 Early tumors may or may not cause pain.
 Some men experience backache or pain and swelling in the breast.

 In a more advanced case, there may be more serious symptoms, which may include pain and swelling of the testicles.
-If tumors have spread to other organs you may have widespread symptoms like coughing up blood.
+If tumors have spread to other organs you may have widespread symptoms like weight loss or a persistent cough, with or without blood.

 Any unusual swelling, hardening, or mass in a testicle should be checked by a doctor.
 Although in many cases the symptoms are not caused by cancer, the chances of recovery from testicular cancer are much greater if a tumor is caught in its early stages.